wavesoft/CVMWeb/README.md

 		"shell=/bin/bash";
 	sess.start(str);

-The function will return *true* if the action was scheduled successfully, or *false* if an error occurred.
+The function will return 1 if the action was scheduled successfully, or an error code if an error occurred.
 Upon a successful completion, the *onStart* event will be fired.
 If an error occurs the *onStartError* event will be fired.

 The plugin will probe the CernVM communication channel periodically.
 When the channel is established the *onLive* event will